 Watering trays should be slightly larger and must allow the planting tray to drop in and nestle within the watering tray.

-Often, watering trays will have ridges which enable the planting tray to keep slightly elevated in order to encourage drainage when necessary.
+Often, watering trays will have ridges that enable the planting tray to keep slightly elevated in order to encourage drainage when necessary.
 Essentially, it allows extra water to drain away from the soil media.

 Microgreen Tray Drainage Concerns

 Proper drainage is important; having the plants soaking in constant water is not optimal.
 It is preferred to water well, then drain excess water off.
-In this fashion you can water every day or every other day without displacing seeds nor over-watering.
+In this fashion, you can water every day or every other day without displacing seeds nor over-watering.